For the dough (masa) you will need the following ingredients:

 1 tablespoon of pepper

 You will prepare the dough AFTER preparing the stew.
 The stew must remain overnight in the refrigerator.
-So prepare the dough the next day right before getting ready to add the stew and then bake the salteñas: for the dough mix the flour, sugar, shortening, eggs, and yellow chili pepper in a blender.
-When the dough starts to get thick add the water and egg yolks.
-The dough will be come very firm.
-Knead the dough until it is well blended.
-Then roll out the dough and cut into rounds (like tortillas) that are 1/2 an inch thick and about 10 centimeters across).
+So prepare the dough the next day right before getting ready to add the stew and then bake the salteñas.

 Take it off the stove and add the bone marrow, parsley, peas, cooked potatoes, pepper, salt and the 1 remaining cup of beef broth.

 Place the salteña upright with the sealed edge on TOP on a greased cookie sheet.
-Brush the entire exterior with egg white and bake at 375º until the crimped edge is very well toasted and the dough is a dark golden brown (also will look yellowish because of the chili pepper which is fine).
+Brush the entire exterior with the egg whites (this will cause your saltenas to come out shiny after baking) and bake at 400ºF until the crimped edge is very well toasted and the dough is a dark golden brown (also will look yellowish because of the chili pepper which is fine).

 Serve piping hot!